• Home

 Handling Rate Limits

-The API enforces per-organization rate limits.
+The API enforces rate limits per API key and endpoint.
 When a limit is hit you receive 429 and a descriptive JSON error.
 Best practices:

 1. Cache responses for at least 5–10 minutes.